The eWalk neurostimulation clinical trial

 Transcutaneous spinal cord stimulation to improve walking in people with incomplete spinal cord injury

-Directed by Prof Simon Gandevia FAA at NeuRA in Sydney, the eWalk trial (ACTRN12620001241921) is testing the efficacy of transcutaneous spinal stimulation to restore or improve the ability to stand and walk in people with paraplegia.
+Directed by Prof Simon Gandevia FAA at NeuRA in Sydney, the eWALK trial (ACTRN12620001241921) is testing the efficacy of transcutaneous spinal stimulation to restore or improve the ability to stand and walk in people with paraplegia.
 This is a multi-centred, double-blind randomised sham-controlled clinical trial—an important missing element in the global scientific evidence supporting neurostimulation for SCI.

 The trial was instigated by SpinalCure and is funded in partnership with CatWalk NZ, with further support from Spinal Cord Injuries Australia.